betolink/traefik-microservices/README.md

 env $(cat env | xargs) docker stack deploy -c - traefik
 ```
 If everything goes well, in a few seconds we'll have traefik routing our domain and the dashboard working at `https://traefik.mydomain.com`

+> Note: make sure acme.json is only readable by an admin `chmod 600 acme.json` otherwise traefik will complain and won't request the certs.

 ### Deploying services to Swarm with Traefik annotations.